|LEGATO||LEGATO REMOTE CONTROL||LEGATO SLIDERS|

 For security reasons, verify that batch file OpenLegatoHelpPage.bat ONLY points to:

-In case my web-site moved or ceased to exist, rename this batch file and the original Help dialog will be presented.
-You can't just redirect it to another web-site because its contents is checked before it will be launched.
+In case my web-site moved or ceased to exist, rename this batch file to disable it, as a result the original Help dialog will be presented.
+You can't just redirect it to another web-site because its contents is verified before the batch file will be launched.

 In Layout, press Alt+F11 or open the Utilities menu tab, and click button Edit Plugins.
 Then click button Scan Directory to register all plugins in the Legato plugin directory.